 - Husky Premium Camp Axe (available at Home Depot) – Keep in mind that this one does have a fiberglass handle

-4. Want to throw an axe?
+4. Want to throw axes?
 It’s not about power

 When Mel Gibson awesomely hucked that tomahawk at the British attacker, he whipped the damn thing.
 That’s not necessary.
 Believe it or not, the rotation coming out of your hand is always almost enough to get the axe to stick.

-In regulation axe throwing, the space where you throw an axe is called a lane (just like bowling).
-While you don’t need a regulation lane to throw an axe, let’s refer to whatever space you use as a lane for continuity.
+In regulation axe throwing, the space where you throw axes is called a lane (just like bowling).
+While you don’t need a regulation lane for axe throwing, let’s refer to whatever space you use as a lane for continuity.